swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 expression type checker is considering overloads, it will prefer a solution with fewer `@_disfavoredOverload` declarations over one with more of them.

+Use `@_disfavoredOverload` to work around known bugs in the overload resolution rules that cannot be immediately fixed without a source break.
+Don't use it to adjust overload resolution rules that are otherwise sensible but happen to produce undesirable results for your particular API; it will likely be removed or made into a no-op eventually, and then you will be stuck with an overload set that cannot be made to function in the way you intend.

-Historically, it was designed to help with `ExpressibleByXYZLiteral` types.
+`@_disfavoredOverload` was first introduced to work around a bug in overload resolution with `ExpressibleByXYZLiteral` types.
 The type checker strongly prefers to give literals their default type (e.g. `Int` for `ExpressibleByIntegerLiteral`, `String` for `ExpressibleByStringLiteral`, etc.).
 If an API should prefer some other type, but accept the default too, marking the declaration taking the default type with `@_disfavoredOverload` gives the desired behavior:

 ```swift
 extension LocalizedStringKey: ExpressibleByStringLiteral { ... }